AgentMC/Sao19/Translate/En/Part7.md

 ".......In consequence, the dark arts masters’ guild that is currently participating in the Five Clans Conference, perhaps, is just an empty shell.
 It’s possible that really skilled dark arts masters with real power have hidden somewhere in the cellars.
 And then there is also a possibility that they are involved in the incident that happened in Human World.... ── But you seem to disagree, Ronye?
 You do not think so, do you?"

 "Well, you know, I’ve got no basis to deny it, but...
 I just thought it was strange.
-Even if the dark arts masters’ guild hides in the basement behind the curtain, isn’t it possible for them to get a real goblin dagger, so they do not have to bother generating a fancy weapon from the metallic element... "
+Even if the dark arts masters’ guild hides in the basement behind the curtain, isn’t it possible for them to get a real goblin dagger, so they do not have to bother generating a fancy weapon from the metallic element..."

 "...
 It certainly is.
 Sure, for goblins, the dagger with the clan crest embellished should be an important symbol, but even so, they are casted massively by smiths.
-Would they need, they are able to quickly get one or two, either steal it, or buy it. "
+Would they need, they are able to quickly get one or two, either steal it, or buy it."

 Kirito nodded to Isukan’s muttering.